MMIW&G2S

 A woman in a blue blazer lights small candles on a table during a memorial or remembrance event.
 Other people in the background are hugging and socializing.

-A woman in a blue blazer and glasses reads from a paper while four women in traditional Native American attire, including colorful skirts and accessories, stand behind her in a room with black walls and a table with various items.
+A woman in a blue blazer and glasses reads from a paper while four women in traditional Indigenous attire, including colorful skirts and accessories, stand behind her in a room with black walls and a table with various items.

 Four women standing in a row playing hand drums, with red and green decorations in the background.